sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

   # now update HEAD to c (we will revise this last step later on)
 ```

-Now if we were to implement `sheep log`, it is simply a matter of traversing the pointers towards the ancestors
+Now if we were to implement `sheep log`, it's simply a matter of traversing the pointers towards the ancestors
 while logging the metadata information in the output.

 Until now we have been looking at simple linear history.